-We are delighted to announce that submissions for our Best Practice in Brain Injury Case Management Poster Presentation are now live!
+We are delighted to announce that submissions for our Best Practice in Brain Injury Case and Complex Case Management Poster Presentation are now live!

 Each year, at our headline Annual Conference, we hold a presentation of posters submitted by practitioners that highlight good practice in the field of brain injury rehabilitation, case management and complex care.

-BABICM will be presenting their annual conference entitled ‘Dual Diagnosis: Another Brick In The Wall, Building Competence In Complex Case Management’ on 20th and 21st October 2021.
-As part of this conference, we are calling for poster presentations to highlight good practice in the field of brain injury rehabilitation, case management and care.
+BABICM will be presenting their annual conference entitled ‘Down But Not Out: The Fighter Still Remains” on 15th and 16th June 2022 at the East Midlands Conference Centre.
+As part of this conference, we are again calling for poster presentations to highlight good practice in the field of brain injury rehabilitation, case management and care.
 Please find below guidelines for completing the poster presentation and timeframes for the completion of each stage.
 Please note that these timeframes will be strictly adhered to unless otherwise stated via the BABICM office.

 Stage One – Completion of abstract of poster presentation.